aemonge/gleamaint/gleamaint.md

 - Don't use complex actor frameworks or threading primitives
 - Don't share mutable state between background tasks
 - Don't create background tasks with side effects - return Results instead
+- Don't nest multiple levels of `match` statements - use sequential `case Ok(x): pass` instead
+- Don't manually unwrap Results with `.unwrap()` - let pattern matching rebind variables
+- Don't use `if isinstance(result, Ok)` - use `match result: case Ok(x):` instead
+- Don't try to use `Result.do` for async workflows - it only works for sync code

 ## Reasonings